 - Setting up a solid infrastructure

 In more concrete terms we are deciding what is the highest quality experience we can give users given our timeline and budget constraints that also sets us up for technical success.
 Combining the consumer focus of the Product Manager, the technical focus of the App Architect, a definition of what goes into the build is reached.
 To learn more about what goest into the planning of a product check out our tips for before the build.

 Taking the requirements from the previous step the Product Manager collaborates with the Designer to visually represent what will be created.
 The most important considerations in this step are:

 - Brand Consistency

 The result of this step is a visual representation of the user-facing parts of the app.
 Iteration is key in this step as we have the most flexibility to make changes and clarify the requirements and user experience.
 A few key products at this stage are the wireframes, style guides, mockups, and clickable prototypes.
 Each has different levels of fidelity and all work as building blocks and alignment tools.
-To learn more about what goest into the design of a product check out our Before the Build post.
+To learn more about what goest into the design of a product check out our design post.